The following is a quick introduction to the Spyne way of naming things:

 They can be anything between an lxml.etree.Element instance to a gzipped byte stream.
 Apis around pickle, simplejson, YaML and the like that serialize dynamic hieararchies of “dict”s also fall in this category.

-While the information in the previous section gave you an idea about how Spyne code is organized, this section is supposed to give you an idea about how you should organize your code using the tools provided by Spyne.
+While the information in the previous section gave you an idea about how Spyne code is organized, this section should give you an idea about how you should organize your code using the tools provided by Spyne.

 Before proceeding further, having good idea about the following four terms used throughout Spyne would be very useful:

-The spyne.service.ServiceBase is an abstract base class for service definitions, which are the smallest exposable unit in Spyne.
+The spyne.service.ServiceBase is an abstract base class for a service definition, which is the smallest exposable unit in Spyne.
 You can use one service class per method definition or you can use, say, a service class for read-only or read/write services or you can cram everything into one service class, it’s up to you.

 Service definition classes are suitable for grouping services that have common properties like logging, transaction management and security policy.
 It’s often a good idea to use your own ServiceBase subclass where such common operations are added via events instead of using the vanilla ServiceBase class offered by Spyne.